bajajkarabi/greenEarth-React-Node/README.md

 Technology will help us to analyse and determine the problem factors and provide solutions to combat them.
 Some of these are - Automotives, Air Purification, Smog Free Towers, Artificial Trees, Air Purifiers etc.

 ### The idea
-The idea is to use IoT integration to pull the air quality index through connecting devices and innovation by integrating technologies to create a healthier society for tomorrow.
+The idea is to use IoT integration to pull the air quality index through cloud service functions and store them in cloud storage for current and future data analysis.
+Cognitive devices will read these data and based on that we can device technologies to create a healthier society for tomorrow.

 ## The architecture